Josh Duggar & Pregnant Anna Featured In Family Ark Adventure Despite Sex Scandal

 The fans of Jill & Jessa: Counting On have been very supportive of the inclusion of Josh and pregnant Anna in family life.
 Vicky Allen wrote, “Nice to see josh included in the picture.
 Beautiful picture.
 Thanks for sharing,” while Holly Walden commented, “It is nice to see Josh in the family photos again.
 We went to see the ark three weeks ago I hate we missed you we would love to meet you.”

-Another fan called Jenny Lynn remarked, “Love seeing the ENTIRE family together.
+Another fan named Jenny Lynn remarked, “Love seeing the ENTIRE family together.
 So good to see Josh and Anna again.
 I love this family!”

 With such loving support from their fans, the Duggars may no longer feel the need to hide Josh from the reality TV cameras.
 He was brought into light when the fans found out that he used his son as a way to not be caught on camera for the TLC show.